2025 Detroit mayoral election

 The 2025 Detroit mayoral election was held on November 4, 2025, to elect the next mayor of Detroit, Michigan.
 It was preceded by a primary election held on August 5, in which the two highest-placing candidates advanced to the general election.
 Municipal elections in Michigan are officially nonpartisan.

-Incumbent mayor Mike Duggan was eligible to run for re-election to a fourth term but is instead running in the 2026 Michigan gubernatorial election.
-Mary Sheffield, the Democratic Party-affiliated president of the Detroit City Council going into the mayoral election, defeated the Reverend Solomon Kinloch Jr., the senior pastor of a Southeast Michigan-based Charismatic Christian megachurch, in the November 4 general election.
+Incumbent mayor Mike Duggan was eligible to run for re-election to a fourth term, but declined, instead focusing on running in the 2026 Michigan gubernatorial election.
+Mary Sheffield, the Democratic Party-affiliated president of the Detroit City Council going into the mayoral election, defeated the Reverend Solomon Kinloch Jr., the senior pastor of a Detroit-based Charismatic Christian megachurch, in the November 4 general election.

 Candidates

 Filed

 The deadline for candidates to file their paperwork to appear on the ballot was April 22, 2025.
 The following candidates filed by that deadline: